EternityForest/KaithemAutomation/kaithem/src/docs/tagpoints.md

 Errors in getters will never cause an error to be raised getting or setting this.

 #### TagPoint.min, TagPoint.max
 Set the range of the tag point.
 Out of range values are clipped.
+Default is None.
+Setting does bothing if overridden by configuration.

 #### TagPoint.interval
 Set the sample rate of the tags data in seconds.
 Affects polling and cacheing.
+Setting does nothing if overridden by configuration.

 #### TagPoint.subscribe(f)
 f will be called whe the value changes, as long as the function f still exists.